 - FJD might be the official currency in Fiji, but USD is also readily accepted at most businesses

-Want to see how far your Fiji dollars will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your FJD will go?
+Check out our Fiji Travel Money Guide for expert tips and destination costs.